mattorp/textexpander/README.md

 # TextExpander

-Some of these might be useful to you or others, enjoy!
+Some of these might be useful to you.

 Use add group from file in TextExpander.